jepstein-eagle/adaptable/packages/adaptableblotter/HelpREADME.md

     predefinedConfig: predefinedConfig, // the predefined config we created };

-  // the Adaptable constructor returns an API object that we can use const adaptableApi = Adaptable.init(adaptableOptions);
+  // Adaptable constructor returns an API object that we can use const adaptableApi = Adaptable.init(adaptableOptions);
 ```